doctrine-extensions/DoctrineExtensions/README.md

 **Note:** Use 2.1.x tag in order to use extensions based on Doctrine2.1.x versions.
 Currently master branch is based on 2.2.x versions and may not work with 2.1.x components

+**2011-10-08**

+- Thanks to [@acasademont](https://github.com/acasademont) Translatable now does not store translations for default locale.
+It is always left as original record value.
+So be sure you do not change your default locale per project or per data migration.
+This way it is more rational and unnecessary to store it additionaly in translation table.

 **2011-09-24**

 - Sluggable was refactored with a **BC break** for the sake of simplicity it now uses a single @Slug annotation.